 Auli is very close to Badrinath.
 Having said that visit Badrinath temple and tick one of the four Char Dham Yatra destinations.

-Other than that, if you happen to visit Auli during monsoon, you can also do Valley of Flowers trek.
+Other than that, if you happen to visit Auli during monsoon, you can also do the Valley of Flowers trek.

 It is also worth staying and exploring Rishikesh if you are going back (or coming from) that route.
 Check my Rishikesh Travel blog for tips on what to see and do there.
-If you are planning to stay there, you can also check these cool hostels in Rishikesh.
+If you are planning to stay there, you can also check out these cool hostels in Rishikesh.
 They are the best place to stay there.

 All in all, Auli is a beautiful destination and there are tons of places nearby on your way from Chandigarh or Delhi to Auli.
 Again, come here any time of the year and you won’t regret the idea.